redifo/ci_pp1/README.md

 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes.

+* [Bing.com Dall-e](https://www.bing.com/images/create/?ref=hn) - Used to create all the images within the website.

 * [Git](https://git-scm.com/) - For version control.

 * [Github](https://github.com/) - To save and store the files for the website.